w3c/ServiceWorker/explainer.md

 You can add individual items to the cache with `cache.put(request, response)`, including ones you've created yourself.
 You can also control matching, [discounting things](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#cache-query-options-dictionary) such as query string, methods, and vary headers.

-## Other Service Worker Related Specifications
+## Other service worker related specifications

 Since service worker can spin up in time for events, they've opened up the possibility for other features that happen occasionally in the background, even when the page isn't open.
 Such as: